 Thermal Zone Layout – Pull-down menu selections:

-Perimeter Zone Depth – Menu item available if perimeter and core selected as the thermal zone layout type.
+Perimeter Zone Depth – Input item available if perimeter and core selected as the thermal zone layout type.
 Enter a value in feet per the layout in the following Thermal Zone Layout figure.
-A perimeter zone should generally be created extending from each façade to a depth of 15 feet.
+A perimeter zone should generally be created extending from each façade to a depth of 15 feet, which is the default value that is seen when Perimeter and Core is assigned for a block.

 Other HVAC System Data Entry Options